ECOTALK Blog Category

 Eastern Sierra SCE

 EcoKai performs hydrological, geomorphological, and biological field surveying and monitoring along several streams in remote wilderness areas associated with Southern California Edison (SCE) hydroelectric generation projects in the Eastern Sierra Nevada Mountains and San Bernardino Mountains.
-The Federal Energy Regulatory Commission (FERC) and the U.S. Forest Service (under authority of Section 4(e) of the Federal Read more »
+The Federal Energy Regulatory Commission (FERC) and the U.S. Forest Service have issued SCE licenses to operate facilities that Read more »

 Los Angeles River Path Project – LA Metro